 uncooked Mediterranean shrimp and feta bake

-Assemble – Preheat the oven to 400°F. In an oven-safe baking dish, add half of the tomatoes, minced garlic, onions, feta, and Calabrian chilies.
+2. Assemble – Preheat the oven to 400°F. In an oven-safe baking dish, add half of the tomatoes, minced garlic, onions, feta, and Calabrian chilies.
 Top with the shrimp, then add the remaining half of the ingredients.
 Next, include a splash of white wine, olive oil, fresh parsley, oregano, lemon juice, and a heavy pinch of salt.

-Roast – Roast in the oven for 15-17 minutes for medium to large shrimp and 20-22 minutes for extra-large shrimp.
+3. Roast – Roast in the oven for 15-17 minutes for medium to large shrimp and 20-22 minutes for extra-large shrimp.
 However, always check to make sure the shrimp are completely cooked before removing.
 The recommended internal temperature for shrimp is 145°F. Remove from the oven and serve with crusty bread.

 plated Mediterranean shrimp and feta bake next to crusty bread

 I am not the biggest fan of storing leftover seafood.
-Store leftovers in an airtight container in the fridge for 1-2 days.
+Store leftovers in an airtight container in the refrigerator for 1-2 days.
 To reheat: place the shrimp in an oven-safe pan and bake at 350°F until they are warmed throughout

 February 13, 2024